bct/sloth-log/README.md

 `application/atom+xml` and '.xhtml' => `application/xhtml+xml`.

-There is [another Lua Lighttpd content negotiation script][lighttpd-conneg-2] that may be faster and easier to set up; I haven't tried it.
+There is [another Lua Lighttpd content negotiation script][lighttpd-conneg-2] that may be easier to set up and faster to respond; I haven't tried it.

 ## Use ##